About the Test

-Doctors may also evaluate your testosterone levels even if you don’t have symptoms if you have a health condition that can affect hormone levels.
+Even if you don’t have symptoms doctors may also evaluate your testosterone levels if you have a health condition that can affect hormone levels.
 For example, testosterone testing may be performed if you have HIV/AIDS, unexplained bone density loss, infertility, or anemia.
-If you have undergone certain types of cancer treatment such as chemotherapy or radiation to the testicles, you may also have your testosterone levels checked.
+If you have undergone certain types of cancer treatment, such as chemotherapy or radiation to the testicles, you may also have your testosterone levels checked.

-Doctors may check testosterone levels as part of a diagnostic work-up in women or anyone with ovaries if physical changes suggest a higher than normal level of testosterone.
+Doctors may check testosterone levels as part of a diagnostic work-up in women or anyone with ovaries if physical changes suggest a higher-than-normal testosterone level.
 Changes may include the following:

 - Irregular periods

 - Voice changes

 - Skin changes such as oily skin or acne

 You may also have testosterone testing if you are a transgender man on masculinizing hormone therapy intended to induce and maintain male sex characteristics.
 Testing is recommended every three months during the first year of therapy as your dose is adjusted.
 After that, your doctor may suggest monitoring your testosterone levels one to two times per year.